steffenad/SmartSubmeters_for_SmartHomes/README.md

 #

+IOT ANALYTICS is a fictive company.
+I am working as a Data Scientist for this company to help a client which is interested to use ML for their business.

-  A regional home developer wants to develop analytics for a new set of electrical sub-metering devices used for power management in Smart Homes.
-Installing these submeters could be a big step towards the developer's goal of offering highly efficient Smart Homes that providing owners with power usage analytics.
+  A regional home developer wants to use data analytics for a new set of electrical sub-metering devices for power management in Smart Homes.
+Installing these submeters could be a big step towards the developer's goal of offering highly efficient Smart Homes.

   Task: To analyze this data to determine what kind of analytics and visualizations can be created that would empower "Smart Home" owners with greater understanding and control